zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/autotest-client-tests/basic-ebuild-troubleshooting/index.md

 ---
 breadcrumbs:
-- - /chromium-os
-  - Chromium OS
-- - /chromium-os/testing
-  - Testing Home
-- - /chromium-os/testing/test-code-labs
-  - Test Code Labs
-- - /chromium-os/testing/test-code-labs/autotest-client-tests
+- - /chromium-os/developer-library/training
-  - Autotest Client Tests
+  - ChromiumOS > Developer Library > Training
 page_name: basic-ebuild-troubleshooting
-title: Basic Ebuild Troubleshooting
+title: Basic ebuild troubleshooting
 ---

 ### This is a brief explanation of how one might trouble shoot local emerge/ebuild failures.
 It is in no way comprehensive, and is only meant as an introduction to the topic: